jagadesh-angireddi/Calculator/README.md

-This is a Simple calculator using done by Javascript,html and css.
+This is a Simple calculator made by using Javascript,html and css.